newdexterity/Sensorized-Objects/README.md

 # Contents
 In this repository you can find:
-* CAD and STL files of the rigid and soft manipulation objects.
+* CAD and STL files of rigid and soft manipulation objects with small, medium, and large sizes.
 * Code examples demonstrating the benchmarking procedure.
-* In-hand manipulation example data with the T42 and NDX-A* robot hands.
+* In-hand manipulation example data with the T42 gripper, NDX-A* robot hand, and human hand.
 * Protocol and benchmark description files.